zoxpx/pxdocs/content/reference/CLI/cloud-migration.md

 * using `pxctl` or
 * using `Stork` on `Kubernetes`

 This document will cover the steps required to migrate _PX_ volumes between clusters using `pxctl`.
-If you want to migrate your volumes using `Stork` on `Kubernetes`, head over to the [PX-Motion] (/portworx-install-with-kubernetes/px-motion/) page.
+If you want to migrate your volumes using `Stork` on `Kubernetes`, head over to the [PX-Motion](/portworx-install-with-kubernetes/migration/px-motion/) page.

 ## Prerequisites